Hallelujah78/crossword-app/AI For Everyone.md

 ### Vid 1: Introduction
 - **Introduction:**
   - Recap of last week's topic on basics of AI and machine learning technology.
-  - Introduction to using AI technology in projects, whether in a small setting (like a garage) or a larger company aligning with corporate strategy.
+  - Introduction to using AI technology in projects, whether in a small setting (like a garage startup) or a larger company aligning with corporate strategy.

 - **AI Project Workflow:**
   - Learning about the workflow of an AI project.